jamesrknox/samples/testing/junit/src/site/markdown/index.md

 * [transactional abort mode](http://devzone.tibco.com/sites/streambase/latest/sb/sb-product/documentation/reference/dtm/com/tibco/ep/testing/framework/UnitTest.html#initialize--)

-## Starting, stopping and loading HOCON configuration
+## Starting, stopping and loading configuration

 Junit @beforeClass and @AfterClass functions can be used to start and stop the embedded server.
 Likewise, Junit @Before and @After functions can be used to start and stopo the containers.

-Any HOCON configurations required by the unit test case should be loaded and activated prior to starting the embedded server :
+Any configuration required by the unit test case should be loaded and activated prior to starting the embedded server :

 ``` java
     @BeforeClass